aintDatCap/snake/README.md

 ### Structure of the project's codebase
-The project has been structured and developed follwoing the 'MVC' programming framework, and its core is in the *'/src'* folder where:
+The project has been structured and developed follwoing the 'MVC' programming framework, and its core is in the *`/src`* folder where:
-- the *'main.cpp'* file is the starting point of the Snake Game program
+- the *`main.cpp`* file is the starting point of the Snake Game program
-- the *'/game'* folder is where all the necessary classes for the logic and control sections(*following the MVC framework*) are stored
+- the *`/game`* folder is where all the necessary classes for the logic and control sections(*following the MVC framework*) are stored
-- the *'/graphics'* folder is where all the necessary classes for the various graphical components are stored
+- the *`/graphics`* folder is where all the necessary classes for the various graphical components are stored

 ## Installation and dependency tools
 Following are the steps required to play the game: